kernelci/kernelci-core/doc/collection-boot.rst

  :query string nfield: The field that should *not* be returned in the response.
 Can be repeated multiple times.
  :query string _id: The internal ID of the boot report.
  :query string board: The name of a board.
+ :query string device_type: The name of the device type.
  :query string created_on: The creation date: accepted formats are ``YYYY-MM-DD`` and ``YYYYMMDD``.
  :query string build_id: The ID of a build document.
  :query string defconfig: The name of a defconfig.